-Let's say you find 20 or more colleges that sound interesting to you.
-You probably don't have time to investigate so many!
-Here's how to decide which ones deserve your time and attention.
+Let's say you find 25 colleges that sound interesting.
+How do you decide which ones deserve your time and attention?

 Start with a Large Group of Colleges That Appeal to You

 Many students identify 20 or more colleges without much problem.
-But if you have only a few colleges on your list, search for more based on your likes and dislikes at this point.
-You want to start with a healthy number of colleges so you can narrow your list down to your best choices.
+But if you have only a few colleges on your list, search for more based on what you want in a college.
+You need to start with 10-20 colleges so you can narrow your list down to your best choices.

 Make a Shorter List of the Most Promising Candidates

 The colleges that end up on your shorter list should be those that most closely match what you're looking for.
 Start with those that meet your most important requirements.
 Eliminate those that fall short.
-Our article Looking at Colleges Side by Side can help you identify these colleges.
-If you need help understanding what you most want in a college, take a look at our article From Dreams to Reality.
+Looking at Colleges Side by Side can help you identify these colleges.
+If you need help understanding what you most want in a college, take a look at How to Choose Your Top College Priorities.

-Every year, many students find they are not thrilled with the results of their college applications.
-Why?
-Because they did not put enough thought into A) what made a college a good fit for them, B) where they were likely to get admitted, or C) what is an affordable college cost.
-So how do you make sure your college list will lead to a happy ending?
+Every year, many students find they are less-than-thrilled with the results of their college applications.
+So how do you make sure your college list leads to a happy ending?

 - Accept that all highly selective schools are reaches.
-Even if you have the best grades in the state, a highly selective school such as Harvard or Yale is always a reach.
-These schools reject hundreds of outstanding candidates every year.
-If you are a top student, by all means keep highly selective colleges on your list.
-But also include several well-researched backup schools with admission rates above 20 percent.
+Even if you have the best grades in the state, getting accepted to schools such as Harvard and Yale is never a given.
+If you are a top student, apply if those colleges appeal to you.
+But also apply to some backup schools with admission rates above 20 percent.